Conversations with Waheeda Rehman: Summary

 The book begins with Waheeda Rehman telling Nasreen Munni Kabir about her early life and work.
-It includes her birth in 1938 in Chingleput (now Chengalpattu), her father Mohammed Abdur Rehman's death in 1951, and her appearance in the item number "Eruvaaka Sagaroranno Chinnanna" from the Telugu-language film Rojulu Marayi (1955).
+It includes her birth in 1938 in Chingleput (now Chengalpattu), her father Mohammed Abdur Rehman's death in 1951, and her appearance in the song "Eruvaaka Sagaroranno Chinnanna" from the Telugu-language film Rojulu Marayi (1955).
 The book later details how she got the opportunity, the shooting, and the song's popularity.
 Its success led a first meeting between her and the filmmaker Guru Dutt, who would become her frequent collaborator.
 The two subsequently played starring roles in the romantic films Pyaasa (1957), Kaagaz Ke Phool (1959), Chaudhvin Ka Chand (1960), and Sahib Bibi Aur Ghulam (1962)—she was nominated for the Filmfare Award for Best Supporting Actress for the first and last of these.
 After Sahib Bibi Aur Ghulam, she stopped collaborating with him and later starred in Guide (1965) and Neel Kamal (1968), both of which won her two Best Actress trophies at Filmfare.
 Rehman married to the actor Kamaljeet in 1974 and had two children.
 The book ends with information of her latest release, Delhi-6 (2009), in which she portrayed a grandmother.